 Available to all SCC clients, our Client Advocacy Services are provided by professional social workers at both the Rogers and Springdale Samaritan Centers.
 Client visits may include an assessment of gaps in services, then help from the social worker to connect clients to the resources they need.

 Vouchers for children’s clothing, redeemable at our Samaritan Shops, are available to our clients through our social workers once every nine months.
 Adults who have experienced a critical emergency, such as a house fire or leaving a domestic abuse situation, can also qualify for vouchers.

 Our social workers see clients on a first-come, first-served basis at both the Springdale and Rogers Centers during the following times:

 Springdale Center: M, TU, TH 8:30 am-1:30 pm

 Email Martha Newman, LCSW, Springdale Center Social Worker; or call 479.872.1115

-Our counseling program utilizes John Brown University college interns who are working toward masters and doctoral degrees in counseling.
-These interns work under the direct supervision of a Licensed Professional Counselor contracted by the Samaritan Community Center.
+Our Counseling Services utilize graduate college students who are working toward master’s degrees in counseling.
+The graduate students work under the direct supervision of a Licensed Professional Counselor contracted by the Samaritan Community Center.

 Counseling clients are seen on an outpatient basis only.
 No emergency services or medications are available through this program.
-Counseling services are available at our Rogers Center and by appointment only.
-As with all other SCC programs, Samaritan Care services are FREE.
+Counseling services are available at both our Rogers and Springdale Centers.